gmbolt/InteractionNetworkModels.jl/README.md

 # InteractionNetworkModels

-This package contains code relating to my PhD project.
+This package contains code relating to my PhD project (**Note**: this is not a registered Julia package).
 In particular, regarding the modelling framework we have been developing to analyse so-called *multiple interaction network data*.
 Here, we observe data consisting of sequences of paths, for example
 ```
 S = [[1,2,1,2],[3,4,3,2][1,2,1,3],[4,5,2,4]]
 ```